ocademy-ai/machine-learning/open-machine-learning-jupyter-book/README.md

 > **Note**
 >
-> All the Jupyter Notebook files can run independently on any Jupyter environment.
-Please use **Jupyter Lab** for the best experience.
+> Please note: all the Jupyter Notebook files can run independently on any Jupyter environment.
+Please use **Jupyter Lab** with [myst](https://mystmd.org/guide/quickstart-jupyter-lab-myst) support for the best experience.

 ## 🧩 Features